obi1kenobi/cargo-semver-checks/README.md

 to the implementation of that query in the current version of the tool.

 Notes:
-- If using it on a massive codebase (multiple hundreds of thousands of lines of Rust), the queries may be a bit slow: there is some `O(n^2)` scaling for `n` items in a few places that I haven't had time to optimize down to `O(n)` yet.
-Apologies!
-I have temporarily prioritized features over speed, and the runtime will improve significantly with a small amount of extra work.
 - **No false positives**: Currently, all queries report constructive proof of semver violations: there are no false positives.
 They always list a file name and line number for the baseline item that could not be found in the new code.
 - **There are false negatives**: This tool is a work-in-progress, and cannot check all kinds of semver violations yet.
 Just because it doesn't find any semver issues doesn't mean they don't exist.
+- **Support for most recent stable and beta Rust**: Different Rust compiler versions produce different rustdoc format versions.
+The most recent `cargo-semver-checks` always supports the most recent Rust stable and beta versions.
+It *may* also support some nightly versions, without guarantees and on a *best effort* basis.
+- If running on a massive codebase (hundreds of thousands of lines of Rust), the queries may be a bit slow: there is some `O(n^2)` scaling for `n` items in a few places that I haven't had time to optimize down to `O(n)` yet.
+Apologies!
+I have temporarily prioritized features over speed, and the runtime will improve significantly with a small amount of extra work.

 ## FAQ